5 Year CIP

 5-Year Road Capital Improvement Program (highlights of the CIP)

-The City of Turlock's Five-Year Capital Improvement Plan (CIP) is intended as a planning tool that identifies both the City's short- and long-term capital improvement needs.
+The City of Turlock’s Roads Program Capital Improvement Program (CIP) is informed by the Pavement Management Plan (PMP) and is intended as a planning tool that identifies both the City's short- and long-term capital improvement needs.
 The CIP's objective is to align those needs with appropriate financing, scheduling, and implementation.
 This approach helps ensure more fiscally responsible and efficient use of existing resources.
 The CIP represents a commitment to building a more resilient and vibrant future for city residents, workers, and visitors.

 - The City owns and maintains 508 lane miles of roads